arslanayoub48/common-database-operations/README.md

 ## Usage

-1. Add the `CommonDatabaseOperations` trait to the model(s) where you want to implement common database operations.
+1. Add the `DatabaseOperations` trait to the model(s) where you want to implement  database operations.
 For example:

 ```php
 use Common\DatabaseOperations\Traits\CommonDatabaseOperations;